Resonant or asymmetric: The status of sub-GeV dark matter: Results

 Our results for the case of sub-dominant symmetric fermion DM are shown in figure~\ref{fig:results_partDM_sym}.
 The colour scale represents the likelihood (relative to the maximum $\mathcal{L}_\text{max}$), the lines indicate the allowed parameter regions at 68\% and 95\% confidence level.
 In each panel, the parameters not shown have been profiled over and the best-fit point is indicated by a white star.
 We emphasize that the likelihood around the best-fit point is very flat and it's precise position is a result of small numerical fluctuations without deeper physical significance.
 To guide the eye, we further show the various constraints described in detail in section~\ref{sec:likelihoods}.
 We make the following observations: \begin{itemize} \item In the top-left panel we clearly see the impact of the cosmological likelihoods ruling out $m_\text{DM} \lesssim 10 \, \mathrm{MeV}$ and the indirect detection constraints ruling out $\epsilon_R \gtrsim 0.4$.
 In other words, the dark photon mass must be tuned to the resonance condition $m_{A'} = 2 m_\text{DM}$ with approximately 20\% precision. \item In the bottom-left panel we see the upper bound $\kappa < 10^{-3}$ imposed by BaBar as well as an increasingly stronger bound towards small DM masses stemming from NA64 (note that the published bounds, which we show for comparison here, are given at 90\%\,C.L.)

 We also see that $\kappa$ cannot be arbitrarily small, which is a consequence of the relic density requirement. \item In the top-right panel we see that the dark sector coupling $g_\text{DM}$ is not strongly constrained and can take values up to the perturbativity bound.
 For small DM masses, beam-dump experiments become relevant and impose $g_\text{DM} \lesssim 1$. \item Finally, in the bottom-right panel, we can see that for increasing $g_\text{DM}$ the allowed range of $\kappa$ shrinks towards the upper bound.
-This is because the relic density requirement is violated if both couplings $g_\text{DM}$ and $\kappa$ become small simultaneously (see figure~\ref{fig:epsR}). \end{itemize}
+This is because larger values of $g_\text{DM}$ correspond to a larger dark photon width, which implies less resonant enhancement even for small $\epsilon_R$. \end{itemize}

 We also point out that the lower bound on $\kappa$ relaxes slightly for $m_\text{DM} \approx 400 \, \mathrm{MeV}$ and $m_\text{DM} \approx 500 \, \mathrm{MeV}$, leading to noticeable features in the bottom-left panel.
 The reason is that the centre-of-mass energy of the annihilation process then becomes close to the masses of hadronic bound states (the $\omega$ meson and the $\phi$ meson, respectively), such that the annihilation cross section into hadrons receives a resonant enhancement.